PForet/PForet.github.io/_posts/2017-03-25-bayesian-features-machines.md

 \end{array} \right.
 $$

 However, if our observations are not linearly separable, such a solution doesn't exist.
-Thus we introduce _slack variables_ that allow our model to incorrectly classify some points at some cost $$C$$:
+Therefore we introduce _slack variables_ that allow our model to incorrectly classify some points at some cost $$C$$:

 $$
 \left\{ \begin{array}{ll}